Aaron-Artz/Appointment-Manager/README.md

 ## Customers Screen </br>
  ![alt text](https://github.com/Aaron-Artz/Appointment-Manager/blob/main/Appointment-Manager-Pictures/CustomerScreen.PNG?raw=true)</br>
+ Available customers are populated from the databse into the table on the left.
+Selecting a customer and pressing the modify button will populate the fields on the right to be edited by the user.

 ## Add Appointment Screen </br>
  ![alt text](https://github.com/Aaron-Artz/Appointment-Manager/blob/main/Appointment-Manager-Pictures/AddAppointmentScreen.PNG?raw=true)</br>
+ To add an appointment you must first select a customer from the left table.
+If the customer doesn't exist, the user can select New Customer which will take them to the customers screen.
+Once a customer it selected the name field will be auto populated and the user can fill out the remaining appointment information.
+The exceptions.java utility will ensure all fields are filled with only appropriet information.

 ## Modify Appointment Screen </br>
  ![alt text](https://github.com/Aaron-Artz/Appointment-Manager/blob/main/Appointment-Manager-Pictures/ModifyAppointmentScreen.PNG?raw=true)</br>
+The modify appointment screen is similar to the add appointment screen, only there in no customer information table.
+This is designed this to prevent users from accidently changing the customer tied to the appointment.

 ## Reports Screen </br>
  ![alt text](https://github.com/Aaron-Artz/Appointment-Manager/blob/main/Appointment-Manager-Pictures/ReportsScreen.PNG?raw=true)</br>
+ The reports screen has three auto-generated reports.
+The first is the amount of appointments by type.
+The second, in an employee schedule based off of appointment times. and the last is the amount of appointments by customer.